Internet hub (links to web pages, mainly YouTube channels):

 People who accept conscription are simply so used to big fish eats small fish, and so hollowed by humanity, that slavery is acceptable to them.
 It is basically slavery.
 Slavery was gotten rid of in the past, and then, guess what, it clearly wasn't needed.
 We can do it again.

 Also, for a government to advertise its military to its citizens is like a supermarket stealing potential customers’ money to advertise to them.
 The state should be in alignment with the people such that advertisement is not considered.
-If a leader has a number of soldiers they want and they aren't getting the desired number, it would be best not to try to manipulate their own people into getting them to join the military for the sake of a higher number.
+If a leader has a number of soldiers they want and they aren't getting the desired number, it would be best that they don’t try to manipulate their own people to get them to join the military for the sake of a higher number.

 You don't need to manipulate people into doing what is best for them.